AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/undead/death-knight-xmm.md

       \ a weapon. _Response:_ The death knight adds 6 to its AC against that attack,\
       \ possibly causing it to miss."
     "name": "Parry"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the death knight can expend a use to take one of the following actions.\
+  \ The death knight regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The death knight uses Spellcasting to cast [Command](Інструменти%20ДМ\
       /CLI/spells/command-xphb.md).
 The death knight can't take this action again\
       \ until the start of its next turn."
     "name": "Dread Authority"
-  - "desc": "Constitution Saving Throw: DC 18, one creature the death knight can\
+  - "desc": "*Constitution Saving Throw:* DC 18, one creature the death knight can\
-      \ see within 120 feet.
-Failure: 17 (5d6) Necrotic damage, and the target's\
+      \ see within 120 feet. *Failure:* 17 (5d6) Necrotic damage, and the target's\
       \ [Hit Point](Інструменти%20ДМ/CLI/rules/variant-rules/hit-points-xphb.md) maximum\
-      \ decreases by an amount equal to the damage taken.
-Failure or Success: The\
+      \ decreases by an amount equal to the damage taken. *Failure or Success:* The\
       \ death knight can't take this action again until the start of its next turn."
     "name": "Fell Word"
   - "desc": "The death knight moves up to half its [Speed](Інструменти%20ДМ/CLI/rules/variant-rules/speed-xphb.md),\